 By the time girls reach age 15 and boys reach age 16 or 17, the growth associated with puberty will have ended for most and they will have reached physical maturity.

 At the Doctor's Office

-Beginning in infancy, kids will visit a doctor for regular checkups, during which the doctor will record height and weight as they compare with that of other kids the same age on a growth chart.
+Beginning in infancy, kids will visit a doctor for regular checkups.
+During these, the doctor will record height and weight as they compare with that of other kids the same age on a growth chart.
 This valuable tool can help the doctor determine whether a child is growing at an appropriate rate or whether there might be problems.

 What Parents Can Do

 You can do a few things to help ensure that your child grows and develops normally.
 Critical to kids' overall health and wellness are:

 Enough rest:Sleep patterns vary by age and individual child, but most kids need an average of 10 to 12 hours of sleep per night.
 Sleep gives growing bodies the rest they need to continue growing properly.